mcarbonne/minimal-server-monitoring/README.md

 ### Scraping
 Schedule configured scrapers.
 Each scraper may emit multiple states and multiple messages.
-On contrary to some other monitoring tools, decisions are taken in scrapers (i.e. is metric healthy).
+On contrary to some other monitoring tools, decisions are taken in scrapers (i.e. are metric healthy).

 Multiple instances of a given provider may be allowed (depending on provider).